Skip to main content

 ✍️ Note

-Please contact Crossbeam if your account is in a different region and we can work to add support for you.
+Please contact support@crossbeam.com if your account is in a different region, and we can work to add support for you.

 gif showing were to find your snowflake account locator

-Note: update frequency is not configurable for Snowflake.
-Contact is if you'd like to change the frequency of updates.
+Update frequency is not configurable for Snowflake.
+Contact Crossbeam if you'd like to change the frequency of updates.

 Configuring your Snowflake Data Share